-As the principal of a San Diego small business web design company, I receive numerous calls with the immediate question, “How much does it cost to build a small business website?”
+As the principal of website design firm, I receive numerous calls with the immediate question, “How much does it cost to build a small business website?”
 This is like asking the question, “How much does a house cost?”
 You can’t answer a question like that without more information and discussion.
 In order to determine a price for house, you would need to know what the client is looking for—the desired number of bedrooms and baths, location and square footage.

 Once the key questions are addressed, a price range can be determined.
 This is the same idea with a website.
 Many people think I can answer the website question immediately.
 Unfortunately I cannot.
 Two major issues come up when discussing website cost—marketing objective and functionality.